lrudzka/Time4Type/README.md

 ### Options available to a logged user:

-- entering result types of the incoming metches
+- entering result types of the incoming matches
 - overview of the user's typing history
-- possibility to delete some type entered before of the selected metch and reenter the type once again - if the metch hasn't started yet
+- possibility to delete a type entered before and reenter the type once again - if the match hasn't started yet

 ## Technologies